FORD Theory & LACR Effect

 Using the FORD Theory and the LACR Effect, there is absolutely no reason why you can’t be building tremendous relationships with anyone and everyone that you meet while also getting what you want, which is an opportunity to create a customer for life.
 Be it at the coffee shop, the movies, a school function, a barbecue, a home open, or where ever you may be, it’s imperative that you talk to people.
 These are powerful strategies to help you build very quick, deep, and meaningful relationships.

-For more great strategies such as these ones, make sure you register for the FREE 1-day Real Estate Brilliance seminar with Ryan Thompson where I cover topics on rapport building, creating an attraction-based business, and getting repeat and referral business.
+For more great strategies such as these ones, make sure you register for my upcoming FREE half-day Real Estate Brilliance webinar where I cover topics on rapport building, creating an attraction-based business, and getting repeat and referral business.